delete-44/website/collections/_blog-posts/06-dockerising-webpacker.md

 From here, everything under the `app/javascript/` directory will trigger a hot reload when it's contents change!

 Now, to put your newfound dockerised app to the test, try adding Vue components.
-Something a little like [this](/blog-posts/02-rails-with-vue-your-first-component.html)...
+Maybe something a little like [this](/blog-posts/02-rails-with-vue-your-first-component.html)...